zakrowling/common-mixins-in-sass/README.md

-# Common Mixins in SASS
+# Common Snippets and Mixins in SASS
 - Clearfix